Mango0x45/da/README.md

 ```

 Do note that the `da_foreach()` macro requires the `auto` keyword from C23.
 If
-you wan’t to use an older standard of C, you can write the macro yourself to
+you want to use an older standard of C, you can write the macro yourself to take
-take a type argument.
+a type argument.